Itaú MCP

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given no parameters, rich annotations, and no output schema, the description is complete.
-It explains the output structure, caching behavior, and how it connects to the update tool.
-No gaps identified.
+Given no parameters, no output schema, the description is complete.
+It explains the return value, caching, and relationship to an update tool, leaving no gaps for the agent.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.